Narrator: Parents, by now, you know the drill: Learning from home has plenty of challenges. Ahhh, yes. That slow internet connection.

 You’ve finally figured out why your 4th-grader stares blankly at you when you use words like borrow and carry.
 The “new” math term is regrouping.
 As you sit down together to tackle the next set of problems, an alert pops up on your screen—you are being asked to log in to an unscheduled video conference for work.

-Distractions, tech issues, 4th-grade math…all over the world, parents are waking up to the challenge of supporting their children’s education in a time when schools have closed in response to COVID-19 and might remain closed for some time.
+Distractions, tech issues, 4th-grade math…all over the world, parents are doing their best to meet the challenge of supporting their children’s education in a time when schools are forced to adapt in response to COVID-19.